 The wrong writing sequence or wrong value will cause the program to enter the hardware wrongly.
 At this time, FMC will be locked, and all FMC operations will be invalid until it is reset next time.
-The users can also lock FMC through software by writing "1" to LOCK bit of the control register 2 (FMC\CTRL2).
-In each Flash programming operation, the users must follow the steps of "Flash unlock - program by user - Flash lock", so as to avoid the risk that user code/data is accidentally modified due to the Flash unlocking after the Flash programming operation.
+Users can also lock FMC by software by writing "1" to LOCK bit of the control register 2 (FMC_CTRL2).

+In each Flash programming operation, users must follow the steps of "Flash unlock - program by user - Flash lock", so as to avoid the risk that user code/data is accidentally modified due to the Flash unlocking after the Flash programming operation.